amarpan/how-to-write-a-README/README.md

 Thus, today we'll take a look at how to clean-up an existing README so that it becomes eye-candy rather than an eye-sore.

 ***This tutorial assumes you already have some semblance of a README.
-If you're starting from scratch, however, download my template [here]().
+If you're starting from scratch, however, download my blank skeleton template [here]().